pollitoconpapass/qhali-flowtron/README.md

 2. Go to `Body > form-data` and add the values: `query` and `file`

 3. `query` must be a Text value and `file` must be a File value.

+## 🐋 Docker file

+>[!WARNING]
+> This only works on Linux machines

+- Run the following commands:

+        docker build -t qhali-flowtron:latest .
+        docker run --network host -p 8080:8080 qhali-flowtron:latest

+`--network host` Only works on Linux.
+If you're using Windows or macOS, this won't work.

 ### Examples